m-rosinsky/developer-qual/python/02_ControlFlow/tutorials/03_IfElse.md

 | :--: |
 | _If-Else Flowchart_ |

-This example is pretty trivial, but as we add more complexity to our `if` blocks, it may prove more useful.

 ## The `elif` Keyword

 We can also add additional branches and conditions to our `if` statements.

-Imagine instead of simply telling the shooter if they are qualified or unqualified, we can tell them the level of qualification they achieved based on their score.
+Imagine we want to go beyond just telling a shooter whether they qualified or not.
+Instead, we can tell them their specific qualification level based on their score.

-To accomplish this, we can add more subsequent conditions to the `if` block using the `elif` keyword, which can be read as _else if_:
+The `elif` keyword lets us add additional conditions like this:

 ```python3
 targets_hit = 31